Prepare For The Worst, Hope For The Best

 In The Pantry

 As a hurricane passes through our region, we initially get high winds and torrential rains.
 A few hours later, the clouds part and there's nothing but calm, sunshine...and humidity.
 Lots and lots of humidity.
 It's humid outside but, without power, it's ten times worse inside.
 Any food not in a vaccum sealed bag or in a can doesn't stand a chance for long.
-So, if it's late August and you're preparing for a possible hurricane, please don't run to the grocery store and stock up on milk, bread, meats and other perishables unless you plan to eat all of it right away.
+So, if it's late August and you're preparing for a possible hurricane, please don't run to the grocery store (like you see everyone on TV doing) and stock up on milk, bread, meats and other perishables unless you plan to eat all of it right away.

 Plan on buying things that you and your family already like (very important!), won't perish (think canned foods), is easy to prepare (fewer dishes to clean - doesn't require a lot of water to cook), and doesn't require a lot of cleanup (conserve your water).
 Don't buy 10 cans of beef stew unless you already know everyone likes it.
 If everyone hates it you'll be left with 9 cans of the stuff sitting on your shelves forever.
 Just buy extra cans of what everyone already likes, or test out new food items or recipes using canned goods before a storm hits.